-An emerging theme in my work is creating a sense of movement and tension within stationary compositions which is meant to illicit a feeling of momentum and change.
+An emerging theme in my work is creating a sense of movement and tension within stationary compositions which are meant to elicit a feeling of momentum and change.
 In my cast iron piece, “Metamorphosis”, the use of wrapped fabric texture and the female form created delicate flow and an intimate vulnerability; it is a representation of being in the midst of transformation.

 As an artist, I aspire to learn, grow, and educate.
 By seeking out new techniques and processes I am able to cultivate the diverse skills that enable me to create beautiful works.
 Sharing my knowledge through collaborations and workshops, as it was shared with me, keeps me grounded in our diverse art community.